psychemedia/island-storynotes/noyes-highwayman.md

 One last look, one last glance, and one last, deep breath, and Bess stretched out her finger, felt for the trigger.

-At the sound of the gunshot, the rider reared up his horse, turned it, and fled into the night.
+At the sound of the gunshot, the rider reared up his horse, turned its head, and fled into the night.
 And the body of Bess, the landlord's daughter, fell to the floor.

-But he didn't know what sacrifice she had made, he didn't know until the dawn, when the news had spread, of how raven haired, red-lipped Bess, Bess the landlord's daughter, had watched out for her lover by moonlight, and saved his life through her death.
+He didn't know what sacrifice she had made, he didn't know until the dawn, when the news had spread, of how the raven haired, red-lipped Bess, Bess the landlord's daughter, had watched out for her lover by moonlight, and saved his life through her death.

-He cursed to the sky, turned his horse again, and spurred like a madman to have his revenge.
-But the pistol at his side and the sword at his belt would be no match for the red-coated King's men, and they shot him down on the highway that snaked across the moor.
+He cursed to the sky, turned his horse again, and spurred like a madman to seek his revenge.
+But the pistol at his side and the sword at his belt would not be a match for the red-coated King's men; and they shot him down on the highway that snaked across the moor.

-But the story doesn't quite end there, because it is said that even to this day, when the night is dark, and windy, with just enough moonlight to see the ribbon of the road as it makes its way across the moor, you can hear the highwayman come riding, riding, towards that inn.
-You can hear a horse's hooves clatter across the cobbles-toned yard, the tap of a whip on a closed shutter, and a softly whistled tune.
+But the story doesn't quite end there.
+Because it is said, that even to this day, when the night is dark, and windy, with just enough moonlight to see the ribbon of the road as it makes its way across the moor, you can hear the highwayman come riding, riding, towards that inn.
+You can hear a horse's hooves clatter across the cobble-stoned yard, the tap of a whip on a closed shutter, and a softly whistled tune.
 And if you look up to the window, you can see the figure of a raven haired, red lipped young woman tieing a love knot in her long black hair.